How to Run a Ghost Kitchen: 8 Running a Ghost Kitchen Business Tips

 The Restaurant Delivery Marketplace in 2020

 This has become even more prevalent in the past few months: from February - August 2020 alone, restaurants on Toast saw their off-premise sales soar from an average of 15% pre-COVID to 70% during the pandemic.
 These restaurants are generating an average of $15,000/month with digital ordering, with some top earners bringing in $40,000/month or more.

 Platforms like Chowly have grown out of restaurants' need for streamlined, robust, online ordering platforms that seamlessly sync third-party online ordering platforms with their restaurant POS system and kitchen display system.
 Companies like UberEats, Grubhub, DoorDash, and Postmates have emerged on the scene to shoulder restaurants' delivery in exchange for a percentage of each order's total.
 And other restaurant technology players like Toast online ordering offer white-label online ordering services for consumers to order from a restaurant’s branded website.
+Take control with commission-free takeout and delivery designed to help you increase sales, save money, and turn first-time guests into regulars.
 With so many options, it’s clear restaurants can create a customized approach to the delivery trend.

 Even more, guests are purposefully looking for their favorite brands on ordering apps.
 In 2019, 51% of guests said they ordered food online directly from a restaurant website or app.
 In the COVID era, that number jumped to 82%, further demonstrating that guests are actively looking for your brand online and on their phones.

 By 2030, the restaurant industry's online ordering and food delivery arm is expected to reach $365 billion worldwide according to UBS, further reinforcing the market's preference for on-demand, convenient dining experiences where technology is masterfully intertwined in every step of the process.
 The report predicts the end of consumer kitchens, thanks to the wider availability and appeal of food delivery services.